afunnydev/tinysociety/content/articles/2018-09-04-best-composting-toilet-for-a-tiny-house-in-2018.md

 ## The Verdict?

 The best composting toilet for your tiny house is going to be based on several factors such as; frequency of use, price tag, maintenance, and available space.
 Luckily, there are some great options whether you prefer a composting toilet that looks fancy, or one that simply blends in.
-Each of the systems above comes with incredible features that will make doing your business a breeze!
+Regardless, each of the systems above comes with incredible features that will make doing your business a breeze!